 Most applicants vying for the job of an Auto Mechanic have the same or very similar qualifications.
 In order to separate you from the rest, you should capitalize on your strengths or key differentiators.
 The ideal section to highlight these advantages is the objective statement.
-Your Auto Mechanic resume objective must present your value proposition.
+The resume objective must present your value proposition.

-You can see in our resume for Auto Mechanic that we started out the objective statement with the fact that Michael is an ASE Certified Auto Mechanic.
+In our example, we started the objective statement with the fact that Michael is an ASE Certified Auto Mechanic.
 Not many auto mechanics may have this type of certification.
 Thus, it puts Michael ahead of them.

 To differentiate Michael more, we ran off the list of car software programs he was familiar with.
 It is possible that other candidates know these programs but how many would put them on the resume objective?

 Finally, the biggest mistake made by auto mechanic applicants is not putting the name of the company in the objective statement.
 Who are you selling your skills to?
 By not putting the name of the company, your objective statement will seem generic.